15 SMART Sales Goals Every Sales Leader Needs

 smart sales goals

-• Time-Based: When you set sales goals, you need to make sure there’s a finish line.
+• Time-Based: When setting sales goals, you must define a finish line.
 Otherwise, you can wind up plodding on for years without much change or growth.
-In the case of sales goals, quarterly and yearly markers are the easiest to set since they naturally follow fiscal start and stop dates.
+Set quarterly or annual targets to keep everyone focused and accountable.
+These time-bound markers also align with fiscal periods, making it easier to measure progress consistently.

 Why Do Sales Goals Matter?